 Responsibility for detention, including detention pending removal (Abschiebungshaft), lies with the Federal States.
-Available statistics on detention pending removal do not contain information on the number of people who have applied for asylum while in detention.
+Available statistics on detention pending removal do not provide information on the number of people who have applied for asylum while in detention.

-Asylum seekers are generally not detained as long as their application is not finally rejected and as long as they have a permission to stay (Aufenthaltsgestattung).
+Asylum seekers are generally not detained as long as their application is not finally rejected and as long as they have permission to stay (Aufenthaltsgestattung).
 However, some exceptions have been introduced with recent legal changes.
 In cases of applications which have been rejected as inadmissible or manifestly unfounded, a removal order may take effect regardless of legal remedy, unless a court grants an interim measure suspending such a removal.
 However, if applicants are detained at this point, they do not have the legal status of asylum seekers, as the asylum seekers’ permission to stay ceases to be valid once a removal order becomes enforceable.[1]
 Accordingly, within the meaning of German law, detention is only ordered once an asylum application has been finally rejected or in the context of a Dublin transfer.[2]
 However, with the entry into force of the Act on the Improvement of Removals on 27 February 2024, asylum applicants can now be detained if grounds for detention apply at the time when they lodged their application.
 This is relevant notably for cases where persons file a subsequent application in order to avoid imminent removal (see Legal framework of detention).
-Another change of the Residence Act introduced in 2020 had already allowedfor the ‘preparatory’ detention of persons who are subject to an entry ban and present ‘a significant danger to their own or others’ lives, or to internal security’ or have been convicted for criminal offences, including asylum seekers (see below).
+Another change of the Residence Act introduced in 2020 had already allowed for the ‘preparatory’ detention of persons who are subject to an entry ban and present ‘a significant danger to their own or others’ lives, or to internal security or have been convicted for criminal offences, including asylum seekers (see below).

 If an asylum application is lodged after a person has been taken into detention pending removal, this does not necessarily lead to a release and detention may be upheld for a period of 4 weeks (see Grounds for detention).
 The application is filed in written form to the BAMF, who then designates the responsible branch office.[3]
 The personal interview may take place in detention during that period.
 There are no special rules applicable for an interview in detention and the asylum applicants have the same rights and obligations as in any other interview carried out in a branch office of the BAMF.
 All interviews with detained applicants are conducted by the BAMF in person.